-Environments Like storytelling, illustration, or musical composition, the design of immersive theme park attractions is very much an art form.
+Like storytelling, illustration, or musical composition, the design of immersive theme park attractions is very much an art form.
 An artist’s canvas is limited in that it can only be seen.
-A motion picture or at a stage production is limited to sight and sound.
+A motion picture or a stage production is limited to sight and sound.
 But an immersive theme park attraction utilizes all the senses in order to seemingly take a person on a journey to the ends of the earth, or beyond.
-This experience oriented architecture is much more complex than many forms of art or entertainment because it must be cater to all the senses.
+This experience-oriented architecture is much more complex than many forms of entertainment because it must be cater to all the senses.

 Seeing is Believing

 Visual imagery is the most obvious and most necessary tool for creating the themed environment.
 Each visitor will enter a themed attraction and then judge whether or not he believes what he sees.
 It is this critical judgment that the designer must try to reinforce.
 In doing so, it is imperative that every detail be considered.

 Here are several aspects that one must consider when creating the visual aspects of an immersive theme park attraction:

 1. Architectural sets & scenic: The guest should be completely engulfed in a new world, and the architecture should be designed to accomplish this task.
 In an ideal world, no expense should be spared to painstakingly recreate exquisite environments.
 Elements should be placed in the environment that reinforces the fact that this is indeed a special world.
 The goal is to create a complete envelope around the guest.
 In the real world, budgets are always a factor, so one cannot construct an entire new world.
 This world has limits, but it extends as far as the guest is allowed to see.